 DC Power Integrity (IR-Drop)

 DC power integrity, also known as IR-Drop, is a static power integrity which includes voltage power supply and current for each driver (I/O device).
 The IR-Drop simulation in CST PCBS is based on the static formulation of the Partial Element equivalent Circuit (PEEC) method, which requires only a small computational effort since the generated equivalent network is purely resistive.
 The IR-Drop simulation is typically performed early in the design flow as it can be performed quickly even for a large board.
 The 1.8 volt power plane is used in this article for the demonstration.
 There are two I/O devices connected to the 1.8 V power plane: the U7 component (the graphic processors) and the U8 component (the DDR2 RAM).
-In order to get the correct DC voltage drop across the power plane, it is recommended to follow the correct electrical specification each of the component.
-The pieces of information required are: 1) the output voltage of the DC-DC voltage converter for the power supply (most of the time the value is readable from the power plane labelling) and 2) the total current consumption of the high speed driver (I/O device) connected to the particular power plane.
+In order to get the correct DC voltage drop across the power plane, it is recommended to follow the correct electrical specification of each component.
+The pieces of information required are: 1) the output voltage of the DC-DC voltage converter for the power supply (most of the time the value is readable from the power plane labeling) and 2) the total current consumption of the high speed driver (I/O device) connected to the particular power plane.
 In this example we have 16 pins of the U8 component with total current 190 mA and 7 pins of U7 component with total current 350mA.
 Figure 1 shows the 1.8 V power plane and the connected components, and Figure 2 shows the information for the IR-Drop simulation setup....

 The voltage distribution across the 1.8 volt power plane is depicted in the figure 3.
 Given the maximum allowed voltage fluctuation ±0.1 V, the total noise margins will be 0.2 volt.
 With the typical DC noise margins around 20%, the two drivers attached to the 1.8 V power plane can still meet the electrical requirement of the I/O devices.